LSSTDESC/qp/docs/developer_docs/parameterizationcontribution.md

 :members:
 ```

-We recommend consulting the RAIL group before adding a new parameterization documentation page to the `docs/user_guide/parameterizations/` folder, however, as that documentation covers those parameterizations that are fully supported by the code.
+We recommend consulting the RAIL group before adding a new parameterization documentation page to the `docs/user_guide/parameterizations/` folder, however, as that documentation covers only parameterizations that are fully supported by the developers.
+To add a page, copy the format used for other parameterizations.